Updated: 5 days ago

 Check the ingredients in any items you may be using for any potential food or skin allergies or respiratory reactions.
 If you see any signs of redness, swelling or other symptoms of a suspected reaction seek immediate medical advice.

-The interactions should be led by the listener who should be allowed to participate without expectation.
-Never force stimuli and stop the activity if the listener shows signs that they are not enjoying the session.
+The interactions should be led by the sensory explorer who should be allowed to participate without expectation.
+Never force stimuli and stop the activity if the sensory explorer shows signs that they are not enjoying the session.

 Your comments, questions and feedback are always welcome!

-Visit the Story Library page of the website for your FREE, fully resourced, multisensory story & poem downloads!
+Visit the Story Library for your FREE, fully resourced, multisensory story & poem downloads!